just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Hardware-Abstractions-Logic-Gates.rst

     </tbody></table>
     <h3>Designing a Computational Circuit:  Critical Thinking Exercises</h3>
     <ol>
-    <li>The word <b>OR</b> has different meaning in the following two sentences; which meaning corresponds to the Boolean <span class="hover vocab yui-wk-div" data-id='OR gate'>OR gate</span>?
+    <li style="margin-bottom: 5px;">The word <b>OR</b> has different meaning in the following two sentences; which meaning corresponds to the Boolean <span class="hover vocab yui-wk-div" data-id='OR gate'>OR gate</span>?
           <ul>
     <li>Choose either soup <b>OR</b> salad with your entree.</li>
     <li>Insurance benefits will be paid in case of accident <b>OR</b> illness.</li>
     </ul>
     </li>
-    <li>Define 2 truth tables, one for each of the two meanings of OR that you discussed above.
+    <li style="margin-bottom: 5px;">Define 2 truth tables, one for each of the two meanings of OR that you discussed above.
 Your truth table should
           consist of 4 rows that together provide all possible values for inputs A and B and what the result Z would be.
 For example, A is "soup" and B is "salad" and Z is "soup or salad" for one of the meanings of or above.
           <table border>
     <tbody><tr><th>A</th><th>B</th><th>Z</th></tr><tr>